-Biden plans to shoot down Chinese spy balloon over Atlantic Ocean, officials confirm
+Biden prepares to shoot down Chinese spy balloon and restricts Carolina airspace

 Four US officials have said the plan is to bring it down over the ocean to recover remnants of the balloon, the Associated Press reported.

+Planes were seen circling the balloon off the coast of Myrtle Beach, South Carolina on Saturday afternoon.

-President Joe Biden said on Saturday that the US will “take care of” the Chinese spy balloon.
+Mr Biden said earlier on Saturday that the US will “take care of” the Chinese spy balloon.

 Mr Biden was answering a question from a reporter while getting into his car at an airfield in Syracuse, New York, where the president was visiting members of his family.